-As a student-athlete you are working hard to push your academic ceiling and be noticed for your skills, strength, speed and character.
-Student-athletes beginning the recruiting process need to prepare a plan for communication with college coaches.
+As a student-athlete, you are working hard to push your academic ceiling and be noticed for your skills, strength, speed, and character.
+Student-athletes beginning the recruiting process needs to prepare a plan for communication with college coaches.

 It’s important to remember that while the college coaches are evaluating you, you should be doing the same for your own process.
 You are not only interviewing the coach, you have an opportunity to see the college through the coach’s perspective.

 The recruiting process is your opportunity to learn as much as possible, so you can visualize your college experience.
 The college you choose will be where you live for potentially four to five years and you want to be pretty sure that you will be happy there, even if something happened and you couldn’t play sports.
 While getting to know the athletic program and coaches is very important, so is learning about all the college has to offer.

 It will be important to have your questions ready and available before your conversations.

 Questions can range depending on the nature of the call, where you are in the process, and be mindful of the time that you have scheduled with the coach.
 You don’t want to ask them all in one sitting, and many of these questions will be answered on your visit.
 By the time your recruiting process is over, you should have most of these questions answered.